-In addition to the individual-level robustness tests, we examine the inequality reduction - satisfaction relationship on the country level (where observational units are countries, rather than individuals).
+In addition to the robustness tests above, we examine the inequality reduction - satisfaction relationship on the country level (where observational units are countries, rather than individuals).
 In the country-level analysis we are able to examine the relationship between the change in average life satisfaction and the change in redistribution, income inequality, log GDP per capita, unemployment rate, and inflation.
-We estimate first- and long-differenced equations with OLS regression.14
+We estimate first- and long-differenced equations with OLS regression.16

-Table 3 provides the regression results, where the effects of redistribution, income inequality, and GDP are simultaneously taken into consideration.
+Table 3 provides the regression results, where the effects of redistribution, income inequality, and country-level controls are simultaneously taken into consideration.
 Column 1 shows the estimation of the first-difference regression without country dummies.
 Column 2 contains the estimation of the first-difference regression including country fixed effects to allow for country-specific time trends.
 Column 3 presents the result of the long-difference model.
 In the first-difference estimations, inequality seems negatively associated with life satisfaction.
 The size of the coefficients is similar or higher (in absolute term) than the result shown in Table 1, but some are statistically insignificant.
-Inequality reduction is associated significantly positively with well-being in Column 1 and marginally significantly in Column 2.
-The estimations in Column 1 mean that a 1 point increase in the Gini index is equivalent to a 3.4 percent decrease in GDP per capita, while a 1 percentage point increase in redistribution is equivalent to a 2.0 percent increase in GDP per capita.
-15 In the long-difference model, inequality change has no effect on well-being, but change in redistribution has a significant positive impact (Column 3).
+Inequality reduction is associated significantly positively with well-being in Column 1.
+In Column 2 the estimated coefficients lost their significance, but the magnitude of the point estimates are noticeably higher than in Column 1.
+They are insignificant due to the imprecise estimation (higher standard errors), but it is not a surprise as the number of the estimated parameters are much higher than in Column 1 (because of the inclusion